wasmerio/ate/doc/components.md

 ### com.tokera.ate.annotations

-Declares the custom annotations used by ATE, one design goal with the annotations of ATE was to minimize the number of new annotations when external but existing ones already exist thus the majority of annotations defined are for its unique features, in particular, its advanced authentication and authorization engine.
-Some notable annotations are the following:
+Declares the custom annotations used by ATE, one design goal with the annotations was to minimize the creation of new custom annotations when perfectly useable annotations already exist elsewhere thus the majority of annotations defined in this library are for its unique features - in particular - its advanced authentication and authorization engine - more details are as follows:

-- HideLog, VerboseLog, ShowLogs are used to control the level of logging performed on different methods which is especially important for sensitive data such as passwords.
+- **HideLog**, **VerboseLog**, ShowLogs are used to control the level of logging performed on different methods which is especially important for sensitive data such as passwords.
 - PermitParentFree marks DAO (Data Access Objects) that are allowed to be the root of a chain-of-trust
 - PermitParentType lists all the parent DAOs that a particular child DAO can be attached to in the chain-of-trust